As of patch 2.0.6. an alternative avatar named Helga Hammerstorm can be acquired.

 Myrmidon was in the Legion for a few months, but once someone found out he was a kind of water daemon, he joined the Hellbourne.

-Prophet was a Legion hero for a while, but once the dire consequences of his pacts were realized, he defected to the Hellbourne.
+Prophet was a Legion hero for a while, but once people have realized the dire consequences of his pacts, he defected to the Hellbourne.

 Glacius had this happen to him twice.
 Initially, Glacius was a Hellbourne hero, but some time later he was changed to a Legion hero with a different lore.
 Some time afterwards, he became a Hellbourne hero again, with his old lore.

 Fake Difficulty: A complaint brought up fairly often about the game is that the shop grid layout and user interface are unnecessarily complicated.